Hours and services of area businesses

-All salons, spas and tattoo parlors were to close effective March 22.
-This order includes all barbershops, medical spas, massage therapists, tanning facilities, and swimming pools.

-Flower shops and appliance stores are to remain closed to the public; however, product can be delivered to customers at the curb or at a customer’s home.

-As previously reported, many area restaurants, bars, grocery stores, and convenience stores have modified their practices.
+Many area restaurants, bars, grocery stores, and convenience stores have modified their practices due to state directives or for the sake of safety during the coronavirus pandemic.
+The following list of area business modifications:

-Many restaurants are posting their specials on Facebook pages and websites.
-The following list of area business modifications has been updated:

 Missouri Valley: